-This easy gluten free Russian tea cookie recipe is a delicious cookie to make to enjoy with a cup of hot tea.
-Russian tea cookies melt in your mouth and are a fun cookie to make!
+This easy gluten free Russian tea cookie recipe is a delicious holiday cookie.
+These buttery, nut-filled treats are the perfect accompaniment to a warm cup of tea, making them a beloved classic for generations.
+My Russian tea cookies melt in your mouth and have an incredible light airiness.

 If you love cookies as much as we do, you will want to check out all of my delicious gluten free cookie recipes.

-If you are looking for more Christmas style cookies, check out my best gluten free Christmas Cookies recipes.
+If you want more Christmas-style cookies, check out my best gluten free Christmas Cookies recipes.

 Can you use different nuts?

-Although pecans are more traditionally used in this easy tea cookies recipe, you can also use walnuts or different nuts.
+Although pecans are traditionally used in this easy tea cookie recipe, walnuts or pistachios.

 - These delicious Gluten Free Cranberry Shortbread Bars can be made with any fruit!

-- If you love melt in your mouth cookies, these Gluten Free Austrian Vanillekipferl Cookies are another delicious cookie to make.
+- If you love melt-in-your-mouth cookies, these Gluten Free Austrian Vanillekipferl Cookies are another delicious cookie.

 - Edible Gluten Free Cookie Dough (because sometimes the dough is the best part!)